What is the International Day of Consent? What is the International Festival of Consent?

 Why is the festival being run in this way?

 We (Jenny and Kitty) aren’t being paid for our work bringing these festivals together.
-Dating Kinky volunteered their team to pull the tech and the online presence together.
 We are all doing this because we are passionate about this topic, and we want to make sure these conversations are available to as many people as possible.
 Academia isn’t always accessible, and many sex conferences are prohibitively expensive, leaving marginalized people out of the discussion.

 We wanted to re-imagine what a conference based in consent culture and community building could look like.